 But wait, there’s more on the hoatzin!

 6.)
-These birds tend to have a crepuscular (active at dawn and dusk) feeding habit, but can also be diurnal (active during the day) as they spend the rest of the day preening, stinking, and raising their young.
+These birds tend to have a crepuscular (active at dawn and dusk) feeding habit, but can also be diurnal (active during the day) as they spend the rest of the day preening, raising their young, and stinking.

 Did you know…?

-Similar to that in the rumen of a cow, these birds ferment food this bird ferments food in their lower esophagus and crop.
-This fermentation generates chemicals that emit a foul odor that smells like dung (poop).
+Similar to that in the rumen of a cow, these birds ferment food.
+This bird ferments food in their lower esophagus and crop.
+The fermentation generates chemicals that emit a foul odor that smells like dung (poop).
 Hence their name stinkbird.

 9.)
 A really cool feature, typical in both the hoatzin and the prehistoric dinosaur, Archaeopteryx (which was a cross between a lizard and a bird) are claws at the end of its wings!
 They lose these claws as they age.